Right to be forgotten in Google and other search engines

 Is it the same as the GDPR “right to erasure”?

-The EU data protection law, known as the GDPR, which came into force in 2018, includes an individual’s “right to erasure”, also known as the “right to be forgotten”, under which you are entitled (subject to certain restrictions) to seek deletion of your personal information by anyone who holds your personal information – i.e., not just search engines.
-So the GDPR right to erasure is far wider than the 2014 EU court ruling, which still remains relevant for search engines.
+The EU data protection law, known as the GDPR (converted into the “UK GDPR” in the UK following Brexit) includes an individual’s “right to erasure”.
+This is also known as the “right to be forgotten”.
+It allows you, subject to certain restrictions, to seek deletion of your personal information by anyone who holds your personal information.
+The specific right to seek removal from search engines is part of this broader right to erasure.

 Where does it apply?

-What exactly can search engines be required to “forget” in the EU?
+What exactly can search engines be required to “forget” in the UK and EU?

 Is it necessary to show that material is inaccurate?